 Management of presumed enteroviral infections typically involves symptomatic therapy ensuring adequate hydration, antipyretics/analgesics, or a combined suspension of diphenhydramine liquid and Maalox® applied in small quantities to the lesions (or swish and spit) three times daily and before feeding.
 Occasional narcotics may be required to facilitate adequate outpatient hydration.

 Due to immunizations, measles is no longer common, but recent outbreaks have occurred among unimmunized groups.
 Infection typically occurs in the winter and spring.
 The incubation period is 10 days, followed by a 3-day prodrome of upper respiratory symptoms and then malaise, fever, coryza, conjunctivitis, photophobia, and cough.
 Ill appearance is expected.
 Just before the development of a rash, Koplik spots, tiny white lesions on the buccal mucosa, may be seen with a “grains of sand” appearance that is pathognomonic for measles.
 The exanthem develops 14 days after exposure.
 Initially, a red, blanching, maculopapular rash develops.
 The rash progresses from the head to the feet and rapidly coalesces on the face, and lasts about a week.
-As the rash resolves, a coppery brown discoloration ...
+As the rash resolves, ...